ubccr/ccrdocs/pages/portals/ood.md

 #### Desktop Interactive Apps

-Previously, CCR provided separate desktop apps for the UB-HPC and Faculty clusters.
-Now there is one app for both and users are able to select which cluster to submit to.
+The interactive desktop app launches a job on a compute node in the UB-HPC or Faculty cluster and provides the user with a Linux desktop experience.
+The interactive desktop app form requires the user to select which cluster they want the job submitted to, as well as which partition, qos, and account to use for the job.
 Though users will see all partitions listed in the Faculty cluster, they will only be able to use the one(s) that match the QOS values shown in their drop down menu.
 For example, to use the `ub-laser` partition in the faculty cluster, you must select the `ub-laser` QOS.
-Interactive desktop sessions are limited to one node; however if you have other requirements such as number of cores (CPUs), amount of memory (RAM), or specific node features you may enter that in the form.
+Access to partitions and QOS values is managed through [allocations in ColdFront](coldfront.md#request-an-allocation).
+Interactive desktop sessions are limited to one node; however if you have other requirements such as number of cores (CPUs), GPUs, amount of memory (RAM), run time (walltime), or specific node features you may enter that in the appropriate form fields.
 If you do not care what type of hardware your desktop runs on, you can leave these blank and the scheduler will allocate one CPU and 2.8GB of RAM for your session.
+The [default walltime](../hpc/jobs.md#slurm-directives-partitions--qos) varies by partition.

 !!!
 Info "Missing Something?"